chlwlgns524/Spring-framework-practice/README.md

 ## 3.2 Demo Example
  - The Coach already provides daily workouts.
- - Now will also priovide daily fortunes
+ - Now will also priovide daily fortunes.
    1. New helper: FortuneService
    2. This is dependency

 ## 3.3 Injection Types
  - There are many types of injection with Spring.
- - There are the two most common
+ - There are the two most common.
     1. Construction Injection
     2. Setter Injection